Howard Thurman: Career

 Thurman was invited to Boston University in 1953, where he became the dean of Marsh Chapel (1953–1965).
 He was the first black dean of a chapel at a majority-white university or college in the United States.
 In addition, he served on the faculty of Boston University School of Theology.
 Thurman was also active and well known in the Boston community, where he influenced many leaders.
 Thurman was the minister delivering the sermon at Marsh Chapel on Good Friday April 20, 1962; the famous Good Friday double-blind psychedelic experiment by Walter Pahnke using psilocybin to assess whether a religious environment influenced a mystical experience.

 After leaving Boston University in 1965, Thurman continued his ministry as chairman of the board and director of the Howard Thurman Educational Trust in San Francisco.
-He reportedly received a Doctor of Divinity degree from BU in 1967.
+He received an honorary Doctor of Divinity degree from BU in 1967.

+Thurman and his wife collaborated with former communist activist Carl Vedro in managing the traveling "Freedom Now" mural by Robert Witt Ames, now housed at the DuSable Black History Museum.

 Thurman was a prolific author, writing twenty books on theology, religion, and philosophy.
 The most famous of his works, Jesus and the Disinherited (1949), deeply influenced Martin Luther King Jr. and other leaders, both black and white, of the modern Civil Rights Movement.

 Thurman had been a classmate and friend of King's father at Morehouse.
 King visited Thurman while he attended BU, and Thurman in turn mentored his former classmate's son and his friends.
 He served as spiritual advisor to King, Sherwood Eddy, James Farmer, A. J. Muste, and Pauli Murray.
 At BU, Thurman also taught Reb Zalman Schachter-Shalomi, who cited Thurman as among the teachers who first compelled him to explore mystical trends beyond Judaism.